MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/verify-dataverse-process-registerflowmachine.md

 ---
 title: Verify and activate the RegisterFlowMachine process
-description: Resolves an error that occurs when you register a machine with Microsoft Power Automate for desktop. ms.custom: sap:Desktop flows\Verify dataverse process RegisterFlowMachine ms.date: 10/09/2024 ms.reviewer: alarnaud, johndund, guco ms.author: fredg
+description: Resolves the Dataverse solution has the process RegisterFlowMachine deactivated error that occurs when you register a machine with Microsoft Power Automate for desktop. ms.custom: sap:Desktop flows\Verify dataverse process RegisterFlowMachine ms.date: 10/10/2024 ms.reviewer: alarnaud, johndund, guco ms.author: fredg
 author: fredg